claranet/cloud-deploy-docs/source/rst/quick-start.rst

 Jobs
 ----

-Applications has several available job commands.
-A command can be operated on any existing application.
+Applications have several available job commands.
+A ``command`` can be operated on any existing application.
-For each commands you can view the logs in real time.
+For each command, you can view the logs in real time.

 For more information, please refer to :ref:`job` page.